ufs-community/ufs-srweather-app/docs/UsersGuide/source/Reference/FAQ.rst

      tasks:
        taskgroups: '{{ ["parm/wflow/coldstart.yaml", "parm/wflow/post.yaml"]|include }}'

-Then, add the paths to the previously generated grid, orography, and surface climatology files under the appropariate tasks in ``config.yaml``:
+Then, add the appropriate tasks and paths to the previously generated grid, orography, and surface climatology files to ``config.yaml``:

 .. code-block:: console